 I'd highly recommend using a fan and or turning on your AC to help speed up the drying process, and prevent mold from developing as water evaporates.

-Depending on how wet your carpet is, you may want to use several fans throughout the room or home so that it dries more quickly.
+Depending on how wet your carpet is, and the size of the room you may want to use several fans throughout the home so that it dries more quickly.
 If possible, point fans towards doors and windows so they'll be open while you're drying the carpet.

 5 | Place Wet Carpet in the Sun for More Dry Time